Visit Nome, Alaska

 Iditarod dog-sled race

-Each year a variety of events take place in this fascinating town, the best known of which is likely to be the gruelling Iditarod dog-sled race which ends here in March.
-Participants mush their teams across 1,688 kilometres of inhospitable terrain, in freezing temperatures, from Anchorage to this little town beside the Bering Sea coast.
+Each year a variety of events take place in this fascinating town, the best known of which is likely to be the brutally long Iditarod dog-sled race, which ends here in March.
+Participants mush their teams across 1,688 km (1,048 miles) of inhospitable terrain, in freezing temperatures, from Anchorage to this little town beside the Bering Sea coast.